Specialism

 Classic Victorian terraced houses lining a quiet street in the UK with a blurred car passing by, showcasing traditional British architecture and urban design.

-Here's your issue: you – or your property’s previous owner – made changes without getting the planning permission that was required.
+Here's your issue: you – or your property’s previous owner – made changes without attaining the required planning permission.

 Maybe you’ve converted your house into multiple flats unlawfully, or perhaps you added a rear extension to your home without understanding the need for planning permission.